-The EMDM, Master of Science in Disaster Medicine, is a level-two master programme jointly organised by CRIMEDIM, the Research Center in Emergency and Disaster Medicine of the Università del Piemonte Orientale (UPO) and ReGEDiM, the Research Group on Emergency and Disaster Medicine of the Vrije Universiteit Brussel (VUB).
-The course is aimed at all health professionals involved in the medical disaster management and humanitarian health response at local, national and international level.
+The EMDM, Advanced Master of Science in Disaster Medicine, is a level-two master programme jointly organised by CRIMEDIM, the Center for Research and Training in Disaster Medicine, Humanitarian Aid and Global Health of the Università del Piemonte Orientale (UPO) and ReGEDiM, the Research Group on Emergency and Disaster Medicine of the Vrije Universiteit Brussel (VUB).
+The course is aimed at all postgraduate health professionals involved in health disaster management and humanitarian health response at local, national and international level.

 This fact is translated in:

 - the composition of an International Faculty of qualified professionals in disaster medicine and humanitarian health coming from European and extra-European countries, affiliated with academic and worldwide renowned institutions.

 - the multinational composition of the EMDM classes.
 Since inception students from over 75 nations, spread over the 5 continents have attended the course;

 - the bilateral agreements between the Organizing Universities, CRIMEDIM of the Università del Piemonte Orientale (Novara, Italy) and ReGEDiM of the Vrije Universiteit Brussel (Brussels, Belgium), and the Associate Universities and Institutions such as the Center for Disaster Medical Sciences at the University of California Irvine (Irvine, US), Hôpitaux Universitaires de Genève (Geneva, Switzerland), Katastrofmedicinskt Centrum (Linköping, Sweden), Hacettepe University (Ankara, Turkey), School of Nursing & Human Sciences at Dublin City University (Dublin, Ireland).